Glombs/libertybellenewsletter/monthbymonth.md

 <p>Robin came to visit for the wekend bringing our new mattress.
 We explored the city a bit and visited 'The Greyhound' pub at Hawkesbury junction.</p>

-<p>Tony went home with Robin, mostly to visit the vet to get more pills for Tarka but stayed for a few days doing jobs.
+<p>Tony went home with Robin, mostly to visit the vet to get more pills for Tarka but stayed for a few days doing jobs.</p>

+<p>Rachel was using the free WiFi in IKEA and Wetherspoons to publish her newsletters.
 Tony and Tarka travelled back on the train.
 After a visit to the excellent Coventry Transport Museum we travelled to Bristol by train for a weekend with Cathy, Will, John and Melissa.</p>

 <p>While we were in Bristol, Robin and Ben borrowed the boat, had Liberty Belle's first breakdown after travelling just a few hundred yards, and cruised from Coventry to Nuneaton and back.</p>